Select Page

 Jesus’ response would have been shocking in his time.
 Not only is he not choosing to place his answer under the opinion of other rabbis of his day, but he seemingly contradicts Moses himself who was considered the human author of the Jewish Law that the rabbis were interpreting.
 Is Jesus claiming to have an authority above Moses?
 Jesus’ response is nuanced so that it doesn’t contradict Moses’ prescription for divorce.
 Divorce was “allowed” because of the hardness of the hearts of the people, but it was never God’s intention.
 To explain this, Jesus goes back “to the beginning” which would be the Genesis story of creation.
 What does this mean?
 To understand that we need to understand the creation story within its original context.

-Creation as an ordered harmony between God, people, and creation.
+Creation as an ordered harmony between God, people, and creation:

 Marriage predates Christianity and Judaism.
 For that reason, the Catholic Church has always maintained that it is a “natural” institution as well as a religious one.
 The institution of marriage is built into the way things were practically and morally designed.
 This is not merely for reproductive purposes, but also for the purpose of aligning our state of being with the way we were created in the first place.
 A fish will not thrive outside of water because they were created to live within the created order in water.
 Pack animals will not thrive if they are isolated individuals because they were created to live in a community of a pack.
 People were also created in a particular way and will thrive when they harmonize with that physical, spiritual, emotional, and sociological order.
 This concept is generally reflected in a biblical, philosophical, and theological concept called “natural law”.
 Natural law states that there is a natural moral order that can be known because it is built into creation and our relationship with God and one another.
 We do well when we conform to God’s natural law or order and we do poorly when we disengage from it or rebel against it.